madmann91/bvh/README.md

    at the cost of longer build times.
  - `bvh::HeuristicPrimitiveSplitting`: A pre-splitting algorithm that splits primitives at regular positions, inspired by _Fast Parallel Construction of High-Quality Bounding Volume Hierarchies_, by T. Karras and T. Aila.
-Works well in combination with builders that rely on Morton codes, and can bring modest performance improvements to other builders as well.
+Works well in combination with `bvh::LinearBvhBuilder`, but may decrease performance of other builders on some scenes.
 Takes a budget of primitives to split, and distributes it to each primitive based on a priority heuristic.

 ### Traversal Algorithms